top of page

 You don’t need a 40-step morning routine.
 Just pick one.
 Here are a few I use (and recommend in my HABIT program):

-• Sleep habit: Dim your lights 30 minutes before bed to cue melatonin and avoid looking at screens.
+• Sleep habit: Dim your lights at least 30 minutes before bed to cue melatonin and avoid looking at screens.

 • Mindset habit: One deep breath before meals to calm your nervous system.